-7.1.
+- 7.1.
 GENERAL.
-The Committee is authorized to grant Options to Participants on the following terms and conditions:

-(a) EXERCISE PRICE.
-The exercise price per Share under an Option shall be determined by the Committee, provided that the exercise price for any Option (other than an Option issued as a substitute Award pursuant to Section 14.11) shall not be less than the Fair Market Value as of the Grant Date.

-(b) PROHIBITION ON REPRICING.
-Except as otherwise provided in Article 15, the exercise price of an Option may not be reduced, directly or indirectly by cancellation and regrant or otherwise, without the prior approval of the shareholders of the Company.

-(c) TIME AND CONDITIONS OF EXERCISE.
+The Committee is authorized to grant Options to Participants on the following terms and conditions: - (a) EXERCISE PRICE.
+The exercise price per Share under an Option shall be determined by the Committee, provided that the exercise price for any Option (other than an Option issued as a substitute Award pursuant to Section 14.11) shall not be less than the Fair Market Value as of the Grant Date. - (b) PROHIBITION ON REPRICING.
+Except as otherwise provided in Article 15, the exercise price of an Option may not be reduced, directly or indirectly by cancellation and regrant, by cancellation of an Option with an exercise price above the then-current Fair Market Value in exchange for cash or otherwise, without the prior approval of the shareholders of the Company. - (c) TIME AND CONDITIONS OF EXERCISE.
 The Committee shall determine the time or times at which an Option may be exercised in whole or in part, subject to Section 7.1(e).
 The Committee shall also determine the performance or other conditions, if any, that must be satisfied before all or part of an Option may be exercised or vested.

-(d) PAYMENT.
-The Committee shall determine the methods by which the exercise price of an Option may be paid, the form of payment, including, without limitation, cash, Shares, or other property (including net share settlements), and the methods by which Shares shall be delivered or deemed to be delivered to Participants.

-(e) EXERCISE TERM.
-In no event may any Option be exercisable for more than ten years from the Grant Date.

-(f) NO DEFERRAL FEATURE.
-No Option shall provide for any feature for the deferral of compensation other than the deferral of recognition of income until the later of the exercise or disposition of the Option.
+- (d) PAYMENT.
+The Committee shall determine the methods by which the exercise price of an Option may be paid, the form of payment, including, without limitation, cash, Shares, or other property (including net share settlements), and the methods by which Shares shall be delivered or deemed to be delivered to Participants. - (e) EXERCISE TERM.
+In no event may any Option be exercisable for more than ten years from the Grant Date. - (f) NO DEFERRAL FEATURE.
+No Option shall provide for any feature for the deferral of compensation other than the deferral of recognition of income until the later of the exercise or disposition of the Option. - 7.2.

-7.2.
 INCENTIVE STOCK OPTIONS.
-The terms of any Incentive Stock Options granted under the Plan must comply with the requirements of Section 422 of the Code are not met, the Option shall automatically become a Nonstatutory Stock Option.
+The terms of any Incentive Stock Options granted under the Plan must comply with the requirements of Section 422 of the Code.
+If all of the requirements of Section 422 of the Code are not met, the Option shall automatically become a Nonstatutory Stock Option.